prometheus/docs/content/docs/practices/histograms.md

 corrects for that.

-The calculation does not exactly match the traditional Apdex score, as it includes errors in the satisified and tolerable parts of the calculation.
+The calculation does not exactly match the traditional Apdex score, as it includes errors in the satisfied and tolerable parts of the calculation.

 ## Quantiles